-It’s not only the football players who have their specific qualities and strengths.
-Similar to the Football Manager player attributes are the Football Manager staff attributes or the non-playing attributes which are tied to the backroom staff’s.
+As you’ll discover, it’s not only the players who have their specific qualities and strengths.
+Similar to the player attributes of Football Manager you’ll discover that the backroom staff got their set of characteristics and skills too, also known as coaching attributes or non-playing attributes and tendencies.

-Here we will address each staff attributes within Football Manager, their description and how they may or may not influence each other.
-Our aim is to let you get the information required to go out and find the best staff of Football Manager yourselves, either it’s to improve your scouting-, medical- or coaching team.
-In reality, it’s the non-playing staff attributes that describes how competent each backroom staff are.
+By continuing reading you’ll learn more about the Football Manager staff attributes and non-playing tendencies, as I address each staff attribute, their description and how they may or may not influence each other.
+My aim is to let you get the information required to go out and find the best staff of Football Manager yourselves, either it’s to improve your scouting-, medical- or coaching team, compiling a competent backroom staff team with top qualifications.

 This guide to staff attributes are provided as an additional resource to how to find the best coaches in Football Manager and should be understood in order to assign new coaches and backroom staff for your managing club.

-The Football Manager staff attributes can be considered as a guide to a non-playing staffs best coaching abilities and/or staff role.
-The Non-playing attributes ranges from 1 to 20, similar to what we’re used to from the player profiles.
+The Football Manager staff attributes ranges from 1 to 20, similar to what we’re used to from the player profiles.
 As you will discover, different staff’s will have different sets of attributes attached to their role.
-Football Manager 2018 has 15 different roles in 3 different working areas of the game, that you will be introduced once you start a new save or at some point of your managing career, as you enhance the backroom staff team around you;
+Football Manager has 18 different roles in 3 different working areas of the game, that you will be introduced to, once you start a new save or at some point of your managing career, as you enhance the backroom staff team around you;

 - Managers (for First Team, Under-23 / B- Team / Reserves, Under-21, Under-18)

 - Assistant Managers (for First Team, Under-23 / B-Team, Under-21, Under-18)

 - Fitness Coaches (Specialist role)

 - General Coaches (First Team, Under-23 / Reserves, Youth Coaches)